apache/apisix/docs/en/latest/terminology/secret.md

     "username": "jack",
     "plugins": {
         "key-auth": {
-            "key": "$KMS://vault/1/jack/auth-key"
+            "key": "$secret://vault/1/jack/auth-key"
         }
     }
 }'
 ```

-Through the above two steps, when the user request hits the `key-auth` plugin, the real value of the key in the Vault will be obtained through the KMS component.
+Through the above two steps, when the user request hits the `key-auth` plugin, the real value of the key in the Vault will be obtained through the APISIX Secret component.